PositivePeriod/SortingSimulation/README.md

 - https://wikidocs.net/book/2165

 ## 5. Others
-If you have any idea or comment for our project, please contact us!
+If you have any idea or comment, please contact me!

 Have a nice coding!